Article at a Glance:

 If you'd rather pop a pill than drink a mix, our Re-Lyte Muscle Recovery Capsules are an awesome choice.
 They contain essential electrolytes that provide optimum hydration, vegan BCAAs that promote muscle repair, and turmeric root that supports healthy inflammation levels.

-Our classic Re-Lyte Electrolyte Mix is also a fantastic option for anyone who wants to stay hydrated but isn’t interested in the caffeine and other ingredients in Re-Lyte Pre-Workout or Muscle Recovery Caps.
+Re-Lyte Hydration is also a fantastic option for anyone who wants to stay hydrated but isn’t interested in the caffeine and other ingredients in Re-Lyte Pre-Workout or Muscle Recovery Caps.

 Bottom line?
 If you want to keep your magnificent muscles strong and happy, do your research and pick a healthy hydration option that works for you.